How to send UTM parameters into Zoho CRM

 2. Add hidden fields to your forms

-Next, you need to add hidden fields to your lead capture forms.
-These are the forms you use to collect information from visitors to your website.
+Next, you need to add hidden fields to the lead capture forms on your website.

-Hidden fields are invisible to end-users but still exist on the form, meaning tools like Attributer can interact without visitors seeing them.
+Hidden fields are invisible to anyone filling out your form, but they still exist in the form's code, which means tools like Attributer can write data into them without visitors ever seeing it.

 3. Attributer automatically completes the hidden fields with UTM data